 Many visitors to New Brunswick tend to stop in Moncton, St John, or Fredericton during their trip.
-I suppose the reason why is because these cities are popular and offer great transportation connections.
+Probably because these cities are popular and offer great transportation connections.

 While this might be the case, there is one place in New Brunswick that I would recommend visiting more than anywhere else – the beautiful small town of Saint-Andrews-by-the-Sea.

 Before planning my Maritime’s road trip I had never heard of Saint Andrews.
-After spending 4 days in the small town it ended up becoming the favorite place that I visited after more than 3 weeks of travel.
+After spending 4 days in this lovely small town it became one of the highlights of my trip.

 The town of Saint Andrews is a small resort town.
 It boasts a great location right on the Bay of Fundy.
 This makes it a popular place for people looking to escape the heat during the summer.
 It’s also a prime destination for whale watching in New Brunswick.